andrewjrvs/authorizenet-starter/README.md

 ## SUPER IMPORTANT NOTE

-don't be like me, and publish your private / transaction key!!!
+don't be like me - don't publish your private / transaction key!!!